mverneret/IS_pipeline/README.md

 - ```${SAMPLE_NAME}_LTR${a}_UMI.fasta``` : read sequences with identified UMI sequences in the read names

 ## 5- Mapping
-The filtered reads are then mapped on the reference genome concatenated with the virus start LTR5 and end LTR3 sequences in order to detect the HOST-TARGET junctions.
+The filtered reads are then trimmed using cutadapt to remove the linker sequences and mapped on the reference genome concatenated with the virus start LTR5 and end LTR3 sequences in order to detect the HOST-TARGET junctions.
 The steps includes :
 - Masking the reference genome with the apparented ERV sequences
 - Create the hybrid reference concatenating host genome and LTR sequences
+- Trim the reads to remove the linker and UMI sequences
 - Map the filtered reads on the hybrid genome using minimap2

 The first optional step is to prepare the host reference genome (masking + delete scaffold if wanted):